A density theorem for the difference Galois groups of regular singular Mahler equations: Preliminary Results

 \end{cor}

-We highlight that we have $F_0\in GL_n\left(\mathcal{M}\left(D(0,1)\right)\right)$ and, generally, the unit circle is a natural boundary because, from a result of Bernard Rand\'e in \cite{Ran92}, a solution of the Mahler equation \eqref{eq:Mahler} is rational or it has the unit circle as natural boundary.
+We highlight that we have $F_0\in \GL_n\left(\mathcal{M}\left(D(0,1)\right)\right)$ and, generally, the unit circle is a natural boundary because, from a result of Rand\'e in \cite[Theorems 4.2, 4.3]{Ran92} (see also \cite{BCR13}), a solution of the Mahler equation \eqref{eq:Mahler} is rational or it has the unit circle as natural boundary.

-\begin{rem} If the system \eqref{eq:Mahler_at_0} is regular singular at $0$, we can reduce the study of its solutions to the study of the solutions of a Mahler system with constant entries.
-Indeed, $Z$ is a solution of $\puip\left(Y \right)=A_0Y$ if and only if $F_0Z$ is a solution of $\puip\left(Y\right)=AY$. \end{rem}

 \begin{rem} In the category $\mathcal{E}^{(0)}$, the system \eqref{eq:Mahler_at_0} is regular singular at $0$ if and only if it is isomorphic to a Mahler system with constant entries. \end{rem}